thenodeguy/node-express-restful-api/README.md

 which will be used for testing purposes.

-The API is hardened against both client- and server-side errors, and will always return the appropriate headers and response (if the latter is applicable).
+The API is hardened against both client- and server-side errors, and will always return the appropriate headers and response.

 Dependencies